 14. Spinach Stir Fry

 Spinach is the king of greens.
 This vegetable is excellent as an ingredient in both stir fries and salads.
-1 cooked cup of spinach packs in 5.35 gm of protein.
-And since it is rich in flavonoids and has anti-cancer properties, spinach is good for your skin, eyes, bones, and the brain!
+1 cup of cooked spinach packs in 5.35 gm of protein.
+And since it is rich in flavonoids and possesses anti-cancer properties, spinach is good for your skin, eyes, bones, and the brain!